msirvi-mcf/commercetools-training/README.md

 * Resource Life Cycle

-* Introduction to the SDK being used in the course
+* Introduction to the SDK being used in the course :white_check_mark:

-* CRUD operations on resources
+* CRUD operations on resources :white_check_mark:

-* Authorization flows
+* Authorization flows :white_check_mark:

 * Products and Resource Synchronization